 Large-scale tuna longline (LTLL) vessels refer to those vessels larger than or equal to 100 gross register ton (GRT).
 Those vessels mostly operate in the high sea areas or in the EEZs of coastal countries under fisheries cooperation agreements.
-Table 1 shows the number of Taiwanese vessels actually engaged in fishing in the Pacific Ocean from 2005 to 2012.
+Table 1 shows the number of Taiwanese vessels actually engaged in fishing in the Pacific Ocean from 2005 to 2013.
 For the purpose of sustainable use of fishery resources, Taiwan imposed a fleet size reduction program on its large-scale tuna longline vessels from 2005 to 2007.
 Through this program, 32 large-scale tuna longline vessels were reduced in the Pacific Ocean during 2005 - 2007.
-The number of active vessels reached low level in 2008 and 2009 for high price of fuel with some fishing vessels ceasing operation temporarily, and the vessel number returned to 90 in 2010 and slightly increased to 95 for some shifting from Indian Ocean for pirate issue in 2011.
-After that, the vessels that shifted from the Indian Ocean have returned back.
-The vessel number of 2012 has reduced to 87 accordingly.
+The number of active vessels reached low level in 2008 and 2009 due to high fuel price with some fishing vessels ceasing operation temporarily, and the vessel number returned to 90 in 2010 and slightly increased to 95 for some shifting from Indian Ocean for pirate issue in 2011.
+The vessels have been reduced to 82 for 2013 with some vessels shifting back to the Indian Ocean.

-Table 2 shows catch and effort of Taiwanese LTLL vessels operated in North Pacific Ocean during 1997-2012.
-Before mid 90s, the catch and effort of albacore in the North Pacific was very low.
-Thereafter, because of constraint of accessing agreements in the South Pacific, the fishing effort in the North Pacific shows increasing trend from 1997 to 2004.
-However, since 2005, the fishing efforts were gradually decreased due to the above mentioned fleet reduction program.
-Additionally affected by the high fuel price in 2008 and 2009, the number of active vessels targeting albacore in the North Pacific Ocean decreased from 24 in 2006, 21 in 2007, 18 in 2008, to 13 in 2009.
-Thereafter, the number has gradually recovered to 21 in 2012.
+Table 2 shows catch and effort of Taiwanese LTLL vessels operated in North Pacific Ocean during 1997-2013.
+Before the mid 1990s, the catch and effort of albacore in the North Pacific was very low.
+Thereafter, as fishing condition got better, the fishing effort in the North Pacific increased from 1997 and peaked in 2004.
+However, since 2005, the fishing efforts gradually decreased due to the above mentioned fleet reduction program.
+Additionally affected by the high fuel price in 2008 and 2009, the number of active vessels targeting albacore in the North Pacific Ocean decreased from 24 in 2006 to 13 in 2009.
+Thereafter, the number gradually recovered to 22 in

 From 1997 to 2000, albacore is the main catch of Taiwanese LTLL in the North Pacific Ocean, occupied more than 70% of total catch, but since 2001, the catch of bigeye tuna, yellowfin tuna and swordfish increased significantly.
-The albacore catch in 2010 and 2011 was estimated as 2,281 mt and 2,972 mt respectively.
-The catch in 2012 was preliminarily estimated as 2,055 mt.
+The catch of albacore have gradually declined to 1,866 mt in 2009, which was the lowest catch of pass ten years, but it showed slight increasing trend during the recent three years.
+The albacore catch in 2011 and 2012 was estimated as 2,972 mt and 2,055 mt respectively.
+The catch in 2013 was preliminarily estimated as 3,836 mt.
 For LTLL, Pacific bluefin tuna was caught incidentally, and the amount was very small.
 Before 2000, the catch of swordfish in the North Pacific was low and less than 100 mt.
-Thereafter, the catch increased substantially to more than 1,000 mt from 2001 to 2003 for the increase of fishing efforts on bigeye tuna, but declined to less than 500 mt from 2010 to 2011, but it declined to 350 mt in 2012.
-Table 3 shows sharks catch by species for Taiwanese LTLL operated in the North Pacific Ocean during 2009-2012.
-The annual shark catch was preliminary estimated as 693 mt in 2012.
-The distribution of fishing efforts of Taiwanese LTLL vessels operating in the Pacific Ocean during 2010-2012 is shown in Figure 1.
+Thereafter, the catch increased substantially to more than 1,000 mt from 2001 to 2003 for the increase of fishing efforts on bigeye tuna, but declined to less than 500 mt from 2010 to 2011, but it declined to 291 mt in 2013.
+Table 3 shows sharks catch by species for Taiwanese LTLL operated in the North Pacific Ocean during 2009-2013.
+The annual shark catch was preliminary estimated as 749 mt in 2013.
+The distribution of fishing efforts of Taiwanese LTLL vessels operating in the Pacific Ocean during 2011-2013 is shown in Figure 1.

-The length frequency of albacore, swordfish caught by LTLL in the North Pacific are shown in Figure 2 and Figure 3 which were estimated from commercial logbooks.
-The predominant size range for albacore caught by LTLL from 2010-2012 were 88-98cm, 86-94cm and 88-94cm in fork length.
-The dominant size range for swordfish caught by LTLL from 2010-2012 was 150-185cm, 155-185cm and 165-190cm in low jaw fork length.
+The length frequency of albacore, swordfish caught by LTLL in the North Pacific are shown in Figures 2 and 3 which were obtained from commercial logbooks.
+The predominant size range for albacore caught by LTLL from 2011-2013 were 86-94cm, 86-102cm and 92-104cm in fork length, respectively.
+The dominant size range for swordfish caught by LTLL from 2011-2013 was 155-185cm, 165-180cm and 145-185cm in low jaw fork length, respectively.

-1.1.2 Small-scale tuna longline fleet
+1.1.2 ll-scale tuna longline fleet